rubenclerc/TBFGE/README.md

 3. Add your characters and select your elementary resonance
 4. Now you have your team!

+## Warning
+The bdd.sql file is not up to date since the 2.0 update of Genshin Impact.

 NB: Close the application by clicking on the "Close app" button if you wouldn't have problems later.

-## For the next versions
-1. A better GUI
-2. Fix the "Close app" bug
-3. Fix a NullPointerException bug